-Ocala, Florida — Michael Tarver, the owner of Polliwog Dental, LLC., is hoping to have his licensed reinstated this month.
+Ocala, Florida — Michael Tarver, the owner of Polliwog Dental, LLC., is hoping to have his license reinstated this month.

-Tarver, whom practices pediatric dentistry, got his medical license suspended in early September 2013 after serious allegations of child endangerment surfaced.
+Tarver, who practices pediatric dentistry, got his medical license suspended in early September 2013, after serious allegations of child endangerment surfaced.

-Starting in 2012, Tarver has had multiple complaints files against him at the Ocala Police Department.
+Starting in 2012, Tarver has had multiple complaints filed against him at the Ocala Police Department.
 Each time that Tarver was investigated by detectives, he was cleared.

 June 26, 2013, OPD received a complaint about a child that received a 1-1/2″ laceration in the middle of his forehead.
 Tarver “claims” the child tripped over his own feet causing him to fall and hit his head.
 Tarver did not call EMS.
 When questioned by OPD, Tarver said, “I am Emergency Medicine Certified, therefore I did not feel the need to contact EMS.”
 OPD notified DCF upon this investigation due to OPD being called out multiple times starting in June of 2012.
 The injury did require stitches.